 Managing waste streams in isolated communities such as Norfolk Island, poses significant challenges.
 Many of the conventional solutions used on the mainland are not feasible in this unique Island environment.

 Waste Management is coordinated at the island’s Waste Management Centre (WMC).
 This is a drop-off facility for residents - and visitors - to take their waste.
 At the centre, waste is deposited into separate chutes depending on the type of waste being deposited.
-Click here for information regarding How to sort your waste, residential waste guide developed by Norfolk Wave.
+Click here for information about sorting your waste - how to sort your waste, residential waste guide developed by Norfolk Wave.